juhasev/sample-ninja-help/edit-entry-link-template-dialog.md

 ## Entry links

+Entry link is basically your survey URL.
+You can control what parameters are passed in, pipe data variable data into the links and enable link hashing that prevents tempering with the URLs.

 ### Editing templates (only)
 Use templates to create pre-configured entry links one for the survey platforms you use.